dexter808/Compare_CPP_Programs/README.md

 # Compare_CPP_Programs
 I wrote this in 2019 back when spojtoolkit was working.
 The toolkit doesnt work now so this has also become rogue.I hope it comes back.
-I am uploading this just because it was too much usefull for me back at the time and also because I dont have anything else to upload here.
+I am uploading this just because it was too much useful for me back at that time and also because I dont have anything else to upload here.
+                      (IT DOES NOT WORK)

 ----------------------------ABOUT---------------------------------